-For those wishing to engage with the reproducible aspects of this work, all data and code are freely accessible in add zenodo link.
-The organization of the code mirrors that of the manuscript, with corresponding chapters and sections.
+For those wishing to engage with the reproducible aspects of this work, all data and code are freely accessible [dehaeze25_nano_activ_stabi The organization of the code mirrors that of the manuscript, with corresponding chapters and sections.
 All materials have been made available under the MIT License, permitting free reuse.